 Can Delrin plastic be glued?

 Delrin cannot be glued to itself with a type of powerful bond.
 The reason is that any one-part solvent-based adhesives do not properly dissolve on the surface of Delrin material.
 Adhesives work by bonding two surfaces of a material.
-Once the glued pieces are clamped ad allowed to dry, the adhesive evaporates, and they become one bonded piece.

 Suggested Read –